verless/verless/CONTRIBUTING.md

 ### Git conventions

-* Your branch names are up to you.
+* Branch names are up to you.
 * Commit messages have to start capitalized and should be written in the imperative, e.g.
 `Read markdown files concurrently`.
 * Create a WIP pull request so that reviewers can track your work continuously and jump in early if there are problems.
 * If your pull request fixes an existing issue, refer to it with the issue number: `Fixes #19.`
-* Branches shall not be merged into master locally. _All_ merges require a pull request.
-This is also true for internal branches from contributors with direct push access.

 ### Coding conventions